TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 {{ img(src="TestImgurApiDll-execution.png" alt="TestImgurApiDll execution") }}

-Now we have working program that uses custom external DLL.
+Now we have a working program that uses custom external DLL.
 Perfect.
 The most interesting and fun part begins in the next section.

 ## Writing XML definitions

-There are no any official guides on how to write such XML definitions.
+There are no official guides on how to write such XML definitions.
 I just explored existing XMLs in the `C:\Program Files\rohitab.com\API Monitor\API` directory and wrote my own for the `imgur_api.dll`.
 Here is my shitty XML:

 ```xml
 <ApiMonitor>